Cybersecurity & Information Systems

 For ambitious, driven and career-minded incoming freshmen, University of Detroit Mercy offers two options to increase your knowledge and skills as a full-time student for 10 semesters (5 academic years) before entering the workforce:

-5-Year Accelerated Computer & Information Systems curriculum and course information
+5-Year Accelerated Cybersecurity bachelor's to master's curriculum and course information

-• Bachelor of Science in Computer & Information Systems (major: cybersecurity); Master of Science in Information Assurance (major: cybersecurity)
+• Bachelor of Science in Cybersecurity; Master of Science in Cybersecurity Management

-• Bachelor of Science in Computer & Information Systems (major: cybersecurity); Master of Science in Intelligence Analysis
+• Bachelor of Science in Cybersecurity; Master of Science in Intelligence Analysis

 In order to complete both the bachelor's and master's degrees in five years, you must: